Breaking the coherence barrier: A new theory for compressed sensing: The need for a new theory

 \subsection{Sparsity and the flip test}

-The previous discussion demonstrates that we must dispense with the principles of incoherence and uniform random subsampling in order to develop a new theory of compressed sensing.
+The previous discussion demonstrates that we must dispense with the principles of incoherence and uniform random subsampling in order to develop a new theory of CS.
 We now claim that sparsity must also be replaced with a more general concept.
-This may come as a surprise to the reader, since sparsity is a central pillar of not just compressed sensing, but much of modern signal processing.
-However, as we now describe, this can be confirmed by a simple experiment we refer to as the \textit{flip test}.
+This may come as a surprise to the reader, since sparsity is a central pillar of not just CS, but much of modern signal processing.
+However, this can be confirmed by a simple experiment we refer to as the \textit{flip test}.

 Sparsity asserts that an unknown vector $x$ has $s$ important coefficients, where the locations can be arbitrary.
-CS establishes that all $s$-sparse vectors can be recovered in the incoherent setting from the same sampling strategy, i.e.\ uniform random subsampling.
+CS establishes that all $s$-sparse vectors can be recovered from the same sampling strategy.
 In particular, the sampling strategy is completely independent of the location of these coefficients.
-The flip test, described next, allows one to evaluate whether this holds in practice.
-Let $x \in \bbC^N$ and a measurement matrix $U \in \bbC^{N \times N}$.
+The flip test, described next, allows one to evaluate whether this holds in a given application.
+Let $x \in \bbC^N$ and $U \in \bbC^{N \times N}$.
 Next we take samples according to some appropriate subset $\Omega \subseteq \{1,\hdots,N\}$ with $|\Omega| = m$, and solve: